Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we have developed an effective method to directly simulate the photodissociation followed by Coulomb explosion of methyl iodide with the inclusion of non-adiabatic effects.
+In this work, we have employed an effective method to directly simulate the photodissociation followed by Coulomb explosion of methyl iodide with the inclusion of non-adiabatic effects.
 Potential energy surfaces of both the neutral molecule and the doubly charged cation are built upon high-level ab initio electronic structure calculations.
 More than 40,000 trajectories are calculated on both the neutral and ionic PESs to obtain a statistically reliable interpretation of the delay-dependent KER signals.
 The non-adiabatic effects are treated using a Landau-Zener surface hopping algorithm, which yields a branching ratio in overall agreement with previous theories and experiments.
 Our simulation of the delay-dependent KER at large pump-probe delays shows good agreement with a recent experiment using coincident ion momentum imaging techniques\cite{daniel2023}, with the KER signals reflecting two reaction channels.
 At short pump-probe delays, the simulation shows a clear bifurcation of the KER signals near 12 fs, indicating the occurrence of non-adiabatic transitions through a conical intersection between the $^3\text{Q}_0$ and $^1\text{Q}_1$ states.
-The bifurcation of the KER signals in our simulation is statistically reliable and our simulation directly predicts experimental KER images, which is beyond estimations using averaged AIMD trajectories\cite{corrales2019}.
-Moreover, metastable $\text{CH}_3\text{I}^{2+}$ ionic states can be formed with small probability on one of the ionic surfaces near zero pump-probe delay.
+The bifurcation of the KER signals in our simulation is statistically reliable, and our simulation directly predicts experimental KER observables with good accuracy, which is beyond the scope of previous simulations using averaged AIMD trajectories\cite{corrales2019}.
+Moreover, the simulation shows that metastable $\text{CH}_3\text{I}^{2+}$ ionic states can be formed with small probability on one of the high-lying ionic surfaces near zero pump-probe delay.

-This work reveals that dynamics on the ionic PES plays an important role on the delay-dependent KER signals, especially in the regime of short pump-probe delays which cannot be described by a simple 1D model.
-Our work also confirms that Coulomb explosion imaging technique can effectively be used for direct visualization of conical intersections in coordinate space, provided sufficient temporal resolution.
+This work reveals that dynamics on the ionic PES plays an important role when modeling experimental pump-probe observables such as the KER, especially in the regime of short pump-probe delays which cannot be described accurately by a simple 1D model.
+Our work also confirms that the Coulomb explosion imaging technique can effectively be used for direct visualization of conical intersections in coordinate space, provided sufficient temporal resolution.